 For the many things projectors have the capability of doing, the demand for the gadget is on the increase.
 However, buying a projector, especially as a newbie, isn’t entirely a stroll in the park.
-All the technical terms and jargon, the different types, sizes, models, features, and more are important factors to put into consideration before purchasing a projector that will effectively serve its purpose.
+All the technical terms and jargon, the different types, sizes, models, features, and more are important factors to put into consideration before you buy a projector that will effectively serve its purpose.

-So, if you are in the market for a projector for presentation slides in your office, classroom, boardrooms, auditorium, or to watch movies in a cinema-like experience in your home, proceed to read guide for important criterion to look out for in a projector before buying one.
+So, if you are in the market for a projector for presentation slides in your office, classroom, boardrooms, auditorium, or to watch movies in a cinema-like experience in your home, proceed to read guide for important criterion to look out for before you buy a projector.

 Projector Buying Guide 2022